As of April 2026 — Women’s rights in Virginia are entering a more actively expansionary phase, following a period of mixed progress.

 Virginia has more legal tools than many Southern states for removing firearms from people who pose a serious risk and for helping survivors of domestic violence seek protection.
 However, how these laws are used has varied across the state.

-- In February 2026, lawmakers expanded the state’s red-flag law.
+- In February, lawmakers voted to expand the state’s red-flag law.
 SB495 broadens who can ask a court to temporarily remove firearms from someone considered a danger to themselves or others and clarifies the warning signs judges should consider when making that decision.
-The change is intended to make the law easier to use and more consistent across the state.
+The measure is awaiting action by the governor.

 - Survivors have access to civil protective orders and certain housing protections, including the ability to terminate leases early when fleeing violence.